II-VI Target of Unusually High Options Trading (NASDAQ:IIVI)

-II-VI Incorporated (NASDAQ:IIVI) saw some unusual options trading on Tuesday.
-Investors acquired 6,583 call options on the company.
-This is an increase of approximately 230% compared to the typical daily volume of 1,994 call options.
+II-VI Incorporated (NASDAQ:IIVI) was the recipient of some unusual options trading activity on Tuesday.
+Stock traders acquired 3,941 put options on the company.
+This represents an increase of 808% compared to the typical daily volume of 434 put options.

-In other II-VI news, Director Francis J. Kramer sold 60,000 shares of II-VI stock in a transaction that occurred on Thursday, December 10th.
-The stock was sold at an average price of $69.86, for a total value of $4,191,600.00.
-Following the sale, the director now owns 322,395 shares of the company’s stock, valued at approximately $22,522,514.70.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Francis J. Kramer sold 8,231 shares of II-VI stock in a transaction that occurred on Tuesday, December 15th.
-The shares were sold at an average price of $72.60, for a total value of $597,570.60.
+In other II-VI news, Director Francis J. Kramer sold 8,231 shares of the business’s stock in a transaction on Tuesday, December 15th.
+The stock was sold at an average price of $72.60, for a total value of $597,570.60.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, CEO Vincent D. Mattera, Jr. sold 8,500 shares of the company’s stock in a transaction on Tuesday, January 19th.
+The shares were sold at an average price of $92.23, for a total value of $783,955.00.
+Following the transaction, the chief executive officer now directly owns 423,993 shares in the company, valued at approximately $39,104,874.39.
 The disclosure for this sale can be found here.
-Insiders sold a total of 93,731 shares of company stock worth $6,964,406 in the last ninety days.
-2.80% of the stock is owned by corporate insiders.
+Over the last quarter, insiders sold 93,731 shares of company stock worth $6,964,406.
+Corporate insiders own 2.80% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-United Capital Financial Advisers LLC acquired a new stake in shares of II-VI during the 4th quarter worth $251,000.
-Alpha DNA Investment Management LLC acquired a new stake in shares of II-VI during the 4th quarter worth $894,000.
-Essex Investment Management Co.
-LLC increased its holdings in shares of II-VI by 45.0% during the 4th quarter.
-Essex Investment Management Co.
-LLC now owns 26,834 shares of the scientific and technical instruments company’s stock worth $2,038,000 after buying an additional 8,334 shares during the last quarter.
-Amalgamated Bank increased its holdings in shares of II-VI by 2.7% during the 4th quarter.
-Amalgamated Bank now owns 16,092 shares of the scientific and technical instruments company’s stock worth $1,222,000 after buying an additional 419 shares during the last quarter.
-Finally, Rhumbline Advisers increased its holdings in shares of II-VI by 5.6% during the 4th quarter.
-Rhumbline Advisers now owns 309,124 shares of the scientific and technical instruments company’s stock worth $23,481,000 after buying an additional 16,333 shares during the last quarter.
-Institutional investors own 95.18% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Gemmer Asset Management LLC increased its position in shares of II-VI by 132.5% in the fourth quarter.
+Gemmer Asset Management LLC now owns 351 shares of the scientific and technical instruments company’s stock valued at $27,000 after acquiring an additional 200 shares during the period.
+IFP Advisors Inc grew its stake in shares of II-VI by 25.8% in the third quarter.
+IFP Advisors Inc now owns 2,024 shares of the scientific and technical instruments company’s stock worth $82,000 after purchasing an additional 415 shares during the last quarter.
+United Capital Financial Advisers LLC purchased a new position in II-VI during the 4th quarter valued at about $251,000.
+Envestnet Asset Management Inc. bought a new position in II-VI during the 3rd quarter valued at approximately $221,000.
+Finally, Alpha DNA Investment Management LLC purchased a new stake in II-VI in the 4th quarter worth approximately $894,000.
+95.18% of the stock is owned by institutional investors and hedge funds.

-II-VI (NASDAQ:IIVI) last issued its quarterly earnings results on Tuesday, February 9th.
-The scientific and technical instruments company reported $1.08 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.91 by $0.17.
-The company had revenue of $786.60 million during the quarter, compared to the consensus estimate of $769.50 million.
+II-VI (NASDAQ:IIVI) last released its quarterly earnings data on Tuesday, February 9th.
+The scientific and technical instruments company reported $1.08 earnings per share for the quarter, beating analysts’ consensus estimates of $0.91 by $0.17.
 II-VI had a return on equity of 0.24% and a net margin of 0.19%.
-II-VI’s revenue was up 18.1% on a year-over-year basis.
-During the same period in the previous year, the firm posted $0.36 EPS.
-Equities analysts anticipate that II-VI will post 2.98 earnings per share for the current year.
+The firm had revenue of $786.60 million during the quarter, compared to analyst estimates of $769.50 million.
+During the same quarter in the prior year, the firm posted $0.36 earnings per share.
+The business’s quarterly revenue was up 18.1% compared to the same quarter last year.
+As a group, sell-side analysts anticipate that II-VI will post 2.98 EPS for the current year.

-Several equities research analysts have recently commented on the company.
-Morgan Stanley boosted their price target on II-VI from $76.00 to $88.00 and gave the stock an “equal weight” rating in a research note on Wednesday, February 10th.
-Needham & Company LLC boosted their price target on II-VI from $71.00 to $98.00 and gave the stock a “buy” rating in a research note on Tuesday, January 19th.
-DA Davidson boosted their price target on II-VI from $60.00 to $115.00 and gave the stock a “buy” rating in a research note on Wednesday, February 10th.
-B. Riley boosted their price target on II-VI from $47.00 to $72.00 and gave the stock a “buy” rating in a research note on Friday, February 5th.
-Finally, Piper Sandler boosted their price target on II-VI from $65.00 to $110.00 and gave the stock an “overweight” rating in a research note on Wednesday, February 10th.
-Four equities research analysts have rated the stock with a hold rating, sixteen have issued a buy rating and one has given a strong buy rating to the stock.
-The company presently has an average rating of “Buy” and a consensus price target of $89.88.

 II-VI Company Profile